giannilmbd/dynare/doc/manual/source/the-model-file.rst

 To use an external function in a MODEL_EXPRESSION, one must declare the function using the ``external_function`` statement.
-This is not required for external functions used in an EXPRESSION outside of a ``model`` block or ``steady_state_model`` block.
+This is not required for external functions used in an EXPRESSION outside a ``model`` block or ``steady_state_model`` block.

 .. command:: external_function (OPTIONS...);